openwebos/glibcurl/README.md

 ## Copyright and License Information

-All content, including all source code files and documentation files in this repository are:
+Unless otherwise specified, all content, including all source code files and documentation files in this repository are:

 Copyright (C) 2004 Richard Atterer
 Copyright (c) 2010-2012 Hewlett-Packard Development Company, L.P.